1emvr/ROPEmporium/notes/ROP & DEP_CET Bypass.md

-`pop rxx; ret` - popping a value from the stack into registers and ret `push esp; ret` - pushes stack pointer onto the stack and ret `xchg eax, esp; ret` - exchange stack pointer with specified register and ret `add ebx, 0x12345678; ret` - add a constant value to register and ret
+`pop rxx; ret` - popping a value from the stack into registers and ret `push esp; ret` - pushes stack pointer onto the stack and ret `xchg rxx, esp; ret` - exchange stack pointer with specified register and ret `add ebx, 0x12345678; ret` - add a constant value to register and ret

 - When you don't have the gadgets you want, you can still use `xor` and `xchg` gadgets to perform some juggling.